BillJr99/Ursinus-CS173/_pages/Modules/exercise-strings.md

                 // TODO: Loop over each character and check that str1.charAt(i) equals str2.charAt(i).
                 // ...
 If not, return false
+                // ...
+Hint: stop your loop at the smaller of the two string lengths (use Math.min() for this)!

                 return true;
             }